 I got the quote right here.

-Let me let me read the quote to you.
+Well, Hangy says, he said right here, let me read the quote to you.

-He says, We have to have the wall.
+He says, we have to have the wall.

 If we don't have the wall, we're doing nothing.